adeyesam/BIDSAM_Codes/README.md

 # BML_Codes
-Contains codes of BML algorithm for training and simulation of sparse data-driven models.
+This repository contains MATLAB codes of BML algorithm for training and simulation of sparse data-driven models.

 These codes will come in versions with continuos efforts to enhance user friendliness.